neefrankie/origami/README.md

 </header>
 ```

 The standard header contains the all little parts of header of our FTChinese website.
-And the nav of standard header is realized dynamically with js, the data of which is from a javascript object that will be dynamically written when the header is constructed.
+And the nav of standard header is realized dynamically by js, the data of which is from a javascript object that will be dynamically written when the header is constructed.

 ### Simple head
 ```